Ukrainian Ye: Usage

 Serbian postage stamp from 1869, cancelled in Kragujevac, with є used to spell "је".

 Ukrainian and Rusyn

 In Ukrainian and Rusyn, Є/є represents the sound combination //je// or the vowel sound //e// after a palatalized consonant.

-It is the 8th letter of Ukrainian alphabet (in 1935-1992 it was the 7th, as Ґ was banned).
+It is the 8th letter of Ukrainian alphabet (in 1935-1992 it was the 7th, as Ґ was removed).

 Khanty

 In Khanty, the letter represents the sound /je/.

 Old Serbian

 In old Serbian orthography, Є/є represented same sounds as in Ukrainian and Rusyn: the sound combination //je// or the vowel sound //e// after a palatalized consonant.

 The letter was eliminated in Vuk Karadžić's alphabet and replaced by digraph је.

 Old Slavonic, Old East Slavic

 In the oldest Slavonic manuscripts, Є was just a graphical variant of Е and thus represents //e// without palatalization.
 Later Є replaced Ѥ (i.e. denotes //ʲe// after consonants and //je// after vowels and in an initial position).
 Later on, it also accepted both a decorative role (as an initial letter of a word, even if there was no iotation) and an orthographical role, to make the distinction between certain homonymical forms (mostly between plural and singular).